Rangers vs. Cardinals Player Props Betting Odds

 Semien Stats

-- Semien has 75 hits with 18 doubles, two triples, nine home runs, 28 walks and 48 RBI.
-He's also stolen seven bases.
+- Semien has 19 doubles, two triples, nine home runs, 28 walks and 50 RBI (76 total hits).
+He has stolen seven bases.

-- Semien has picked up at least one hit in 24 straight games.
-During his last 10 games he is hitting .341 with six doubles, a home run, four walks and eight RBI.
+- Semien has recorded at least one hit in 25 straight games.
+During his last 10 games he is hitting .341 with seven doubles, a home run, four walks and 10 RBI.

 Semien Recent Games